Friday, November 2, 2017 | South Africa – uKhahlamba-Drakensberg Park | Win & Petra

 During our last two grey rainy days we had no clue of the beautiful mountain scenery, that now proudly presents itself in the warm morning light.

 Metre by metre we are riding on our truck along the gravel road passing green hills and towering rocks.
 The impressive Twelve Apostles come closer.
 Far in the distance we even can spot the winding curves to the top of the pass.
 The mountain road is wider than we expected, it is rocky and shows a lot of pot holes.
 Well, yes, it’s a piste not a motorway.
 There is only the two of us and our truck.
 We enjoy the early morning hours, the amazing view and the quickly changing backdrop.
 The trip is cosy and after a while we arrive at the particular part of the route that demands the most from Win.
 Eleven hairpin curves follow one after the other in short distance, our truck sometimes can’t take with the first lock.
-Then we have to go a little bit forward, a little bit backward, try it again, turn around, done!
+Then we have to go a little bit forward, a little bit backward, try it again, take the bend, done!
 Finally we happily arrive at our destination at the border control of Lesotho.

 We skip our visit of the highest pub in South Africa and after a short break we prefer to drive down the pass from where we came.
 We park our vehicle at a viewpoint below the top and while having a second breakfast we enjoy the stunning view, the game of the clouds rolling by, the flight of the birds, the heat of the sun.

-Meeting beautiful people in the middle of a beautiful scenery
+Meeting beautiful people in the middle of a beautiful scenery.

-Breakfast on the balcony
+Breakfast on the balcony.

 At Sani Pass 4×4 training was announced, today training for our legs is on.
 We buy a permit for a five hour trail to Stromness mountain and Gxalingenwa Valley at the camp.
 After we’ll have finished the trail we’ll have to bring back the map and let the reception know we are back and didn’t get lost on the trail.
 That’s South African mountain search.